Skip to content

 Collects House of M #1-8, Spider-Man: House of M #1-5, Fantastic Four: House of M #1-3, Iron Man: House of M #1-3, New Thunderbolts (2004) #11, Black Panther (2005) #7, Uncanny X-Men (1981) #462-465, Wolverine (2003) #33-35, Captain America (2004) #10, Pulse (2004) #10, Cable & Deadpool #17, Incredible Hulk (2000) #83-87, New X-Men (2004) #16-19, Exiles (2001) #69-71, Mutopia X #1-5, Decimation: House of M – The Day After, Giant-Size Ms. Marvel (2006) #1, Secrets of the House of M, Pulse: House of M Special, House of M 1 Director’s Cut, House of M Sketchbook, material from Hulk: Broken Worlds Book One.

-After that, Scarlet Witch disappeared for a while… She still appeared in non-continuity stories and flashbacks, nothing of note.
+After that, the Scarlet Witch disappeared for a while… She still appeared in non-continuity stories and flashbacks, nothing of note.

 At that point, we entered the Marvel NOW! era and things went back to normal for Scarlet Witch.
 Wanda then joined the Uncanny Avengers (a team composed of Avengers and X-Men).